 |Year||Reducing Balance||Depreciation@ 25 %||Tax rebate/ ( Tax payable) 35 % on depreciation||Year of cash flow|

 |Profit on sale of Plant and machinery (30.000 – 21.357)||(8.643)||(3.025)||6|

 Calculation of NPV of the project ($ in ‘00,000)

 |Year||Investment||Depreciation allowance tax saved||Cash profits||Tax on profits||Net cash flow||Discounting factor at 13 %||Present Value|

 |Plant and Machinery||Working Capital|

 Interest Shield in case of company or corporations

-One of the major important objective of a corporation or firm or organisation is to reduce its tax liability for which he has to compute
+One of the major important objectives of a corporation or firm or organization is to reduce its tax liability for which he has to compute